d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ![The difference between a regular block (left) and a residual block (right).
 In the latter case, we can short-circuit the convolutions.](../img/residual-block.svg)

 ResNet follows VGG's full $3\times 3$ convolutional layer design.
 The residual block has two $3\times 3$ convolutional layers with the same number of output channels.
 Each convolutional layer is followed by a batch normalization layer and a ReLU activation function.
 Then, we skip these two convolution operations and add the input directly before the final ReLU activation function.
 This kind of design requires that the output of the two convolutional layers be of the same shape as the input, so that they can be added together.
 If we want to change the number of channels or the the stride, we need to introduce an additional $1\times 1$ convolutional layer to transform the input into the desired shape for the addition operation.
-Let's have a look at the code below.
+Let us have a look at the code below.

 ```{.python .input  n=1}
 import d2l